 Last year, CBs, First Aid Kits, Fire Extinguishers, etc. were available for sale at the registration desk.
 They were sold out the first two days of on-site registration.
+This year no Safety Equipment will be available.
 Those drivers that showed up afterward had to drive to Truth Or Consequences & even Las Cruces to satisfy the requirement.
 The best answer to this question is to plan ahead & bring the required gear!

 "My buggy has a winch, but its battery cable fell off!
 Am I okay to register?"